SKashyap/BazelStudy/Linting.md

 - Do we want to path the lint errors or just indicate them as warnings?
 - Should linting issues fail the build?
 Legacy code tends to have many lint issues in older files, so it may cause too many hurdles to build.
 - Are going to cache lint results as part of bazel's ecosystem?
+- do normal caching and incrementality still apply?

 # Steps to cppLint as an "aspect"